 Note: This course does not certify participants to train others to be fit testers nor does it qualify participants to conduct fit testing as paid service offering.

 The course blends a theoretical eLearning component, followed by a live, online practical component and demonstration of a qualitative fit test, with a final online evaluation.

 Part 1 - eLearning Module

 A 2 hour online course that covers the reasons and requirements for effective respiratory protection programs, fit testing, respirator selection, use and care for today’s healthcare environment.
-It includes a webinar plus relevant links and tools to keep learners informed.
-Participants are expected to practice fit testing prior to the Part 2 – Virtual Classroom using the instructions in the Participant Workbook and the Breathe Safe Video included in this module.
+It includes a webinar, a demonstration video plus relevant links and tools to keep learners informed.
+Participants are expected to practice fit testing prior to the Part 2 – Virtual Classroom using the instructions in the Participant Workbook, job aid and videos included in this module.